Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has an application that is running on Amazon EC2 instances in a VPC.
 The application needs access to download software updates from the internet.
 The VPC has public subnets and private subnets.
 The company's security policy requires all EC2 instances to be deployed in private subnets.
 What should a SysOps administrator do to meet these requirements?

 - [ ] Add an internet gateway to the VPC.
 In the route table for the private subnets, add a route to the internet gateway.
-- [ ] Add aNAT gateway to a private subnet.
+- [ ] Add a `NAT` gateway to a private subnet.
 In the route table for the private subnets, add a route to the `NAT` gateway.
 - [x] Add a `NAT` gateway to public subnet.
 In the route table for the private subnets, add a route to the `NAT` gateway.
 - [ ] Add two internet gateways to the VPC.
 In the route tables for the private subnets and public subnets, add a route to each internet gateway.